Chinmay-Ankolekar/Hostel-Grievance-Redressal/README.md

 ## Technology Stack

 - **Frontend**: Built with React.js for a responsive and dynamic user interface.
+Styled using Tailwind CSS for a modern look and feel.

 - **Backend**: Powered by Node.js and Express.js for server-side development.

 - **Database**: Utilizes PostgreSQL for reliable and scalable data storage.

+## Styling with Tailwind CSS

+The application's UI is styled using Tailwind CSS.

+## Component Library

+This project utilizes Component Library Preline, ComponentLand for predefined cards, pages, and other components.

 ## Getting Started